-To keep the process clear for each stakeholder, a higher-level project plan needs to be devised.
-Having a solid project strategy at the beginning helps teams become more powerful and help stakeholders play on each other’s strengths.
+To keep the process clear for each stakeholder, devise a higher-level project plan.
+Additionally, have a solid project strategy at the beginning to help teams become more powerful and help stakeholders play on each other’s strengths.
 Every team can have multiple stakeholders, from copywriters to instructional designers, subject matter experts, and project owners.

-Each phase should have clearly defined deliverables and expectations from each stakeholder.
-Every stakeholder will have a clear idea as to what their involvement is at each phase.
+Furthermore, clearly define the deliverables and expectations from each stakeholder at every phase of the project.
+Every stakeholder needs to have a clear idea as to what their involvement is at each phase.
 Not just that, they should also have a clear idea of the level of review or detail required for each phase.
-E.g the first phase might just be to define the look and feel and the basic structure, while the last phase will be all about details like spelling, grammar, flow, etc.
+For example, the first phase might just be to define the look and feel and the basic structure, while the last phase will be all about details like spelling, grammar, flow, etc.

 Course creators need to evaluate learning goals, keep learners in mind, and how effective they are in delivering the learning content.

-Effective e-learning requires a lot of planning and effort.
-Creating a course template can help simplify the process.
-A template is like a high-level guide to defining the colors, characters, tone, language for the course.
+Effective e-learning requires a lot of planning and effort, and creating a course template can help simplify the process.
+A template is like a high-level guide to defining the colors, characters, tone, and language of the course.
 Having a clearly defined tone, structure, etc helps the entire team be on the same page and also keeps the course consistent across multiple modules.

-The template does not have to be a detailed charter for everything involved, but more like a philosophy of language that can be followed across modules.
+Note, the template does not have to be a detailed charter for everything involved.
+It’s more like a philosophy of language that can be followed across modules.

-SME’s are very important in creating accurate and effective courses.
+SMEs are very important in creating accurate and effective courses.
 Setting the right expectations for collaboration with the SME helps set the stage early on.
-It is important to explain to them early on as to when their feedback will be crucial and how you plan on gathering feedback easily.
+It is important to explain to them earlier when their feedback will be crucial and how you plan on gathering feedback easily.

-Slack surveyed 7000 company workers to find out “unclear communication” is the top collaboration challenge for all teams.
+Slack surveyed 7000 company workers to find that “unclear communication” is the top collaboration challenge for all teams.

-While Subject Matter Expert brings in their knowledge, it is important for the team to blend it with the instructional design knowledge that they have.
-The SME shares the what and the design team brings in the how to say what to say in the equation.
+While Subject Matter Experts bring in their knowledge, the team must also blend it with the instructional design knowledge they have.
+The SME shares ‘the what’ and the design team brings in ‘the how to say what to say’ in the equation.
 All that requires a collaborative, concerted effort.
 The primary aim is to reduce the barrier of language as much as possible and try to match the frequencies of SMEs and instructional design experts.

-eLearning courses entail several deliverables.
-It is important to have one common platform to be able to access multiple versions of each deliverable.
-On top of that, having a common place to view all tasks related to each deliverable creates transparency amongst several stakeholders involved in the production process.
+eLearning courses entail several deliverables, thus the importance odf having one common platform to be able to access multiple versions of each deliverable.
+Also, having a common place to view all tasks related to each deliverable creates transparency among several stakeholders involved in the production process.

-Partial communication over email, spreadsheets, conference calls, can bring in a lot of confusion amongst stakeholders.
+Partial communication over email, spreadsheets, and conference calls can bring in a lot of confusion among stakeholders.
 Team members can feel lost in the project delivery process and searching for past references becomes nearly impossible.

 Every project can have its own set of complications and requirements.
-While it is impossible to create accurate predictions for the time and effort required to produce a certain course, it definitely helps to have a repeatable process to create more informed estimates.
-It helps to set the right expectations at the beginning of a project and timelines.
-Keeping buffers for reviews and errors can help make better project plans.
-It also ensures that the quality is maintained while adhering to deadlines.
+Even though it is impossible to create accurate predictions for the time and effort required to produce a certain course, it definitely helps to have a repeatable process to create more informed estimates.
+Additionally, it helps the team set the right expectations at the beginning of a project and timelines.
+Moreover, keeping buffers for reviews and errors can help make better project plans, and ensure that quality is maintained while adhering to deadlines.

-For instance, it is quite helpful to have a few playbooks or incorporate SOP software that carefully describes the broader steps for any task.
-For example, if an eLearning course is in the research phase, a playbook contains the steps on how to research a particular topic.
+Furthermore, it is quite helpful to have a few playbooks or incorporate SOP software that carefully describes the broader steps for any task.
+For example, if an eLearning course is in the research phase, the playbook will contain the steps on how to research a particular topic.
 It doesn’t have to be really comprehensive but as long as it provides a solid outline, it will make the process easier and save time.

-It is one thing to create courses that may look like a great success, but the true success is measured by the learners’ effectiveness.
-Defining the measurable parameters that signal the efficiency of the deployed eLearning course should be done in the beginning.
-It is important as an instructional design team to measure the success of the course to be able to improve at every stage of the project and for subsequent courses.
+It is one thing to create courses that may look like a great success, but true success is measured by the learners’ effectiveness.
+That is why you need to define the measurable parameters that signal the efficiency of the deployed eLearning course in the beginning.
+It is important for an instructional design team to measure the success of the course to be able to improve at every stage of the project and for subsequent courses.

-A process-driven approach to the delivery of eLearning project ensures
+A process-driven approach to the delivery of an eLearning project ensures:

 1. Better task management and quicker decision making